metaschema/oxyzen/README.md

 # Oxyzen

+In json's dbs the structure is pretty much free, however,  except for special occasions, I' ve seen the "document collection concept" been preferable, scalable and reusable, sharable also.

+Most of the projects for the micro and the small business could be covered by a bunch of collections, given firebase's integrated login.
+I figured, if i was to use a document collections structure for a project I could as well benefit from the know factors of the data structure.

 This project is a javascript library meant to use with firebase in web applications.
 It enables some handy feat, with extreme ease of use:

 Recursive treeeness for all the documents in any collection.N<->N relations with metadata: